vimal-vs/first-open-source/CONTRIBUTING.md

 ## How to Contribute

-- Look at the existing [**Issues**] or [**create a new issue**]!
+- Look at the existing Issues or create a new issue!
-- [**Fork the Repo**].
+- Fork the Repo.
 Then, create a branch for any issue that you are working on.
 Finally, commit your work.
-- Create a **[Pull Request]** (_PR_), which will be promptly reviewed and given suggestions for improvements by the community.
+- Create a Pull Request, which will be promptly reviewed and given suggestions for improvements by the community.
 - Add screenshots or screen captures to your Pull Request to help us understand the effects of the changes proposed in your PR.

-**Important!**

-- Do not make duplicate entries (always confirm that an entry does not exist by searching through the JSON file.
-- Ensure that your entries are error-free by double-checking before staging your changes.
-- Your entries should follow the above structure.

 ## Making pull requests